 In a performance-based approach to quality assurance, a laboratory is free to use its experience to determine the best way to gather and monitor quality assessment data.
-The tools of quality assessment remain the same duplicate samples, blanks, standards, and spike recoveries-because they provide the necessary information about precision and bias.
-What a laboratory can control is the frequency with which it analyzes quality assessment samples and the conditions it chooses to signal when an analysis no longer is in a state of statistical control.
+The quality assessment methods remain the same-duplicate samples, blanks, standards, and spike recoveries-because they provide the necessary information about precision and bias.
+What a laboratory can control is the frequency with which it analyzes quality assessment samples and the conditions it chooses to identify when an analysis falls out of a state of statistical control.

-The principal tool for performance-based quality assessment is a CON-TROL CHART, which provides a continuous record of quality assessment data.
-The fundamental assumption is that if an analysis is under statistical control, individual quality assessment results are distributed randomly around a known mean with a known standard deviation.
-When an analysis moves out of statistical control, the quality assessment data is influenced by additional sources of error, which increases the standard deviation or changes the mean value.
+The principal tool for performance-based quality assessment is a CONTROL CHART, which provides a continuous record of quality assessment results.
+Our fundamental assumption is that if an analysis is under statistical control, individual quality assessment results are randomly distributed around a known mean with a known standard deviation.
+When an analysis moves out of statistical control, the quality assessment data is influenced by additional sources of error, increasing the standard deviation or changing the mean value.

-Control charts were developed in the 1920s as a quality assurance tool for the control of manufactured products.
-Although there are many types of control charts, two are common in quality assessment programs: a property control chart, in which we record single measurements or the means for several replicate measurements, and a precision control chart, in which we record ranges or standard deviations.
-In either case, the control chart consists of a line that represents the experimental result and two or more boundary lines whose positions are determined by the precision of the measurement process.
+Control charts were originally developed in the 1920s as a quality assurance tool for the control of manufactured products.4 Although there are many types of control charts, two are common in quality assessment programs: a property control chart, in which we record single measurements or the means for several replicate measurements, and a precision control chart, in which we record ranges or standard deviations.
+In either case, the control chart consists of a line representing the mean value for the measured property or the precision, and two or more boundary lines whose positions are determined by the precision of the measurement process.
 The position of the data points about the boundary lines determines whether the analysis is in statistical control.